 Luckily, Olivia isn't that picky.
 She'll gladly have any of my smoothie creations.
 For her I often freeze some of it in this baby popsicle mold.

-Simply to increase the nutritional value a little, I also added some ground chia seed to the mix.
+Lastly, and simply to increase the nutritional value a little, I also added some ground chia seed to the mix.
 Ground flax, maca powder etc. would be other options.
+Yum!!!

 - 1 cup mango cubes